pgroonga/pgroonga.github.io/reference/functions/pgroonga-normalize.md

 ## Summary

-`pgroonga_normalize` function converts a text into a normalized form using [Groonga's normalizer modules](http://groonga.org/docs/reference/normalizers.html).
+`pgroonga_normalize` function converts a text into a normalized form using [Groonga's normalizer modules][groonga-normalizers].
 This function lets you use the same preprocessing mechanism that Groonga uses before tokenizing.

 ## Syntax